-According to BizBuySell's 2023 Insight Report, the average business sold for a multiple of 2.8 times its cash flow last year.
-This statistic might be surprising to business owners who have heard that companies can sell for five or even ten times their annual profits.
+According to the BizBuySell Insight Report, the average cash-flow multiple for sold businesses is around 2.7x.
+This statistic might surprise business owners who believe companies can sell for five or even ten times their annual profits.
 The allure of high multiple valuations, like the "5x profit" rule, often leads to misconceptions about how businesses are truly valued.
 Understanding what influences a business's worth can help owners better prepare for a sale and set realistic expectations.

 What Does It Mean for a Business to Be Worth 5 Times Profit?